jakharanchit/Database-Connectivity-Migration/docs/reports/Migration_Walkthrough.md

-# Engineering Walkthrough: Migrating to MSOLEDBSQL and Windows Authentication
+# Walkthrough: Migrating to MSOLEDBSQL and Windows Authentication

-**Role:** Database Connectivity Migration Specialist **Date:** January 9, 2026
-**Target System:** Industrial Automation / LabVIEW / .NET Clients

 ---